slaclab/rogue/docs/src/interfaces/stream/receiving.rst

          void acceptFrame ( boost::shared_ptr<rogue::interfaces::stream::Frame> frame ) {
             rogue::interfaces::stream::FrameIterator it;
             uint32_t x;

+            // Acquire lock on frame.
+Will be release when lock class goes out of scope rogue::interfaces::stream::FrameLock lock = frame->lock();

             // Here we get an iterator to the frame data in read mode it = frame->beginRead();